 What makes this dark chocolate chunk cookie recipe special

 This chocolate chunk cookie recipe comes from one of my favorite people in the culinary community, Joe Yonan.
 And this recipe was the first thing I made when I got a copy of his vegetarian cookbook, Eat Your Vegetables: Bold Recipes for the Single Cook.
 Because although the book is all about veggies, even Joe agrees that life is much sexier when you add in some chocolate chunk cookies!

 And this is the best dark chocolate chunk cookies recipe ever.
 Why?
 Because of a secret, Italian ingredient.
 Ok, it’s not so secret but Fiori di Sicilia is what makes these cookies memorable.

 What is Fiori di Sicilia?

-To set his version of chocolate chunk cookies apart from your run-of-the-mill chocolate chip cookies, Joe makes them with the addition of Fiori di Sicilia.
+To set this version of chocolate chunk cookies apart from your run-of-the-mill chocolate chip cookies, Joe makes them with the addition of a flavoring extract called Fiori di Sicilia.
 This traditional, Italian extract combines the aromatics of citrus, flowers and vanilla.

 And with its combination of sweet and herbal notes, you probably won’t be surprised to learn that it’s most commonly used for pastry.
 In fact, isn’t used all that often in home cooking.
-(Although Fiori di Sicilia doesn’t technically come with an aphrodisiac pedigree, with its blend of fragrant ingredients, we think it should make the list of the most aphrodisiac ingredients!)
+(Although Fiori di Sicilia doesn’t technically come with an aphrodisiac pedigree, with its blend of fragrant ingredients, we think it should make the list of aphrodisiac foods!)

 Where to buy Fiori di Sicilia extract

-Tips for making the best dark chocolate chunk cookies
+Tips for making the best chocolate chunk cookies

 If you love baking cookies, these tips will be nothing new to you but it never hurts to have a review.